Stargrazer82301/CAAPR/README.md

 - `verbose` [**bool**, default = True] Whether CAAPR should print verbose output to the console, to update the user on its progress.
 - `messy` [**bool**, default = False] If this is set to True, CAAPR will not delete the contents of the temporary folder (defined by `temp_dir_path`) after each source has been processed.
 This is useful if the user wishes to inspect the star- and background-subtracted maps.
 Note that if this is set to True, the thumbnail images produced when `thumbnails ==True` may look a bit ugly, with too much whitespace.

+### Sources Table

+CAAPR requires a source table, which should be in CSV format (with a one-line header of the column names, described below), in order to operature.
+When calling CAAPR, the source table is pointed to using the `sources_table_path` kwarg, described above.
+An example of a sources table can be found in the CAAPR_Example folder of the CAAPR respository.
+The columns in the table should be as follows:
+ - `name` The name of the source.
+ - `ra` The right ascension of the source, in decimal degrees.
+ - `dec` The declination of the source, in decimal degrees.
+ - `aperture_bands_exclude` A semicolon-separated list of bands which should not be used for aperture fitting in the case of this source.
+For example, if know there is a bright SMG right next to a particular source, you might exclude the 350um and 500um bands from aperture fitting; this would be done by entering `SPIRE_250;SPIRE_500` here.
+This column can be left blank for any source.
+ - `photom_bands_exclude` A semicolon-separated list of bands which should not be used for photometry in the case of this source.
+For example, you might have an old optical photographic plate scan image of this source that you want to use for aperture-fitting, but which is no use for photometry.
+This column can be left blank for any source.
+ - `starsub_bands_exclude` A semicolon-separated list of bands for which CAAPR should not attempt star subtraction.
+For example, the star subtraction sometimes performs badly, and does more harm than good in a particular band, for a particular source.
+This column can be left blank for any source.
+ - `fitting_min_semimaj_arcsec` A float describing the minimum semimajor axis of the photometric aperture that should be fitted for a given source.
+This is in case you have an *a priori* reason to want CAAPR to fit a photometric aperture of at least a certain size for a given soruce.
+This column can be left blank for any source.

+### Bands Table

+### Aperture Table